fscss-ttr/FSCSS/README.md

 1. Fork the repository
 2. Install dependencies: `npm install`
 3. Make your changes
-4. Run tests: `npm test`
-5. Submit a pull request
+4. Submit a pull request

 ## License